What is a Misdemeanor?

 To apply for a Misdemeanor warrant, you would go to the Criminal Division of the Magistrate Court in the county where the alleged crime occurred.
 If the criminal offense occurred in DeKalb County, you would go to the Criminal Division of the DeKalb County Magistrate Court.
 The Criminal Division is located at 3630 Camp Circle Decatur, GA 30032 (view map).
 We strongly suggest that you make a police report with the police department in the jurisdiction where the crime occurred before coming to the Criminal Division seeking a warrant.

 At the Criminal Division, you will complete a criminal arrest warrant application form.
-Pursuant to state law there is a $20.00 warrant application fee (cash only) except in some cases involving allegations of Family Violence or Stalking.
+Pursuant to state law there maybe a $20.00 warrant application fee (cash only) except in some cases involving allegations of Family Violence or Stalking.
 You must have the first and last name, complete date of birth and current address for the person(s) you allege committed a crime against you.
 If you do not have all of this information then you probably need to have police assistance in investigating the matter.
 It is always best to report the alleged crime to the police before you come to the Criminal Division attempting to have a warrant issued.

 After you have completed your application a judge will administer an oath, read your application and hear your sworn testimony.
 If the judge finds the application and sworn testimony support a finding that probable cause might exist for determining a misdemeanor crime occurred, then under Georgia law most civilian arrest warrant applications are set for a formal warrant application hearing.
 At this hearing, the accused has an opportunity to respond to the allegations and challenge the existence of probable cause.